xyxyxy29/linkedin-enum/README.md

 A Python script to retrieve a user's current job title from LinkedIn profiles based on provided names and a LinkedIn organization URL.

+USE RESPONSIBLY AND AT YOUR OWN RISK!
+Throwaway accounts only or risk getting banned.

 ## Prerequisites
 Python 3.x